offmywave011/masterconcrete/Using-ScanbotCameraView.md

 `ScanbotCameraView` is available with the SDK Package 1.
 To get started, you have to undertake 3 steps.

-First: Add permission to AndroidManifest.xml
+First: Add this permission to the AndroidManifest.xml

     <uses-permission android:name="android.permission.CAMERA" />